learn-co-curriculum/react-presentation-components/README.md

 This is the power and importance of presentational components.
 They are simple and they just work.
 So therefore we should strive to use them as much as possible.

-## Statelessness & The "Stateless Functional" Component
+## The "Stateless Functional" Component & "Pure" Functions

 What if I told you we can actually make our presentational components even simpler?
 Well we can, and here's why: Remember how one of the principles in